awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 Be sure you've correctly designated the AWS Region that you select for your home Region\.
 After you've deployed AWS Control Tower, you can't change the home Region\.

 In this section of the setup process, you can add any additional AWS Regions that you require\.
-You can add more Regions at a later time, if needed\.
-After you add a Region into governance by AWS Control Tower, you cannot remove it from governance\.
+You can add more Regions at a later time, if needed, and you can remove Regions from governance\.

 **To select additional AWS Regions to govern**
 + The panel shows you the current Region selections\.
 Open the dropdown menu to see a list of additional Regions available for governance\.
 Check the box next to each Region to bring into governance by AWS Control Tower\.
 Your home Region selection is not editable\.